On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Intractable Rules

-We show that all problems defined in this paper are {\wah} under {\vccav} and {\pav} with respect to the size of the winning committees even when there is only a single distinguished candidate ($\abs{J}=1$), the budget is~$0$ ($\ell=0$), and every voter approves only two candidates.
-In fact, in this special case, we have exactly the following problem: given an election, a distinguished candidate~$p$, and an integer~$k$, determine if~$p$ is not included in any winning $k$-committees under some rule~$f$.
-Let us call this special case {\sc{Non-Winner Determination for~$f$}} (NWD-$f$).
-Our {\wahns} result is based on reductions from the {\sc{Independent Set}} problem restricted to regular graphs.
+We show that all bribery problems defined in this paper are {\wah} under {\vccav} and {\pav} with respect to the size of the winning committees, even when there is only one distinguished candidate ($\abs{J}=1$), the budget is~$0$ ($\ell=0$), and every vote approves at most two candidates.
+We define this special case as {\sc{Non-Winner Determination}} for~$f$ ({\prob{NWD}}-$f$), formally defined below.

+\EP{{\prob{NWD}}-$f$} {An election~$(C, V)$, a distinguished candidate~$p\in C$, and an integer~$k$.} {Is~$p$ not included in any winning $k$-committees of~$(C, V)$ under a rule~$f$?}

+Our {\wahns} results are based on reductions from the {\prob{$\kappa$-Independent Set}} problem restricted to regular graphs.